-Medication policies also include “over the counter” medications, such as Tylenol, cough syrups, antacids, etc. A signed medication consent form is needed for “over the counter” medications.
+Original Container : The medication must be brought to the nurse in the original container.
+Any medication should be transported to and from the nurse’s office by the parent or an adult designated by the parent.
+This includes “over the counter” medications, such as Tylenol, cough syrups, antacids, etc. A signed medication consent form is needed for “over the counter” medications.
 The nurse’s office does not provide any medications.
 Other than provided by a parent, over-the-counter medications cannot legally be dispensed by anyone except a pharmacist or a physician.

 Medications are not kept in the nurse’s office over the summer.
 Medications not picked up within one day of the end of the school year will be discarded.

 FIELD TRIP MEDICATIONS